Dr. Juliet Marie Wong

 I am interested in how impacts from climate change (e.g., ocean acidification, warming, etc.) affect marine invertebrates.
 Understanding the processes by which organisms respond to their changing environments is necessary if we are to make accurate predictions and informed decisions regarding conservation efforts, seafood safety and security, and many other challenges we face as climate change continues.

 I use a variety of physiological and molecular approaches to investigate how organisms interact with and respond to their environments.
 I am particularly fascinated by mechanisms that may confer rapid phenotypic plasticity, and how they can influence ecological and evolutionary processes in marine systems.

 The sea urchin, Diadema antillarum, plays a vital role in Caribbean coral reef ecosystems, which are threatened by climate change.
-I am investigating the role of epigenetic process in providing rapid phenotypic plasticity to these urchins.
+I am investigating the physiological, molecular, and demographic effects of an extensive mortality event that recently occurred in the Caribbean

 Conducting environmental DNA (eDNA) analyses can be a useful approach for assessing biodiversity, including the presence of invasive or endangered species.
 Dr. Kelcie Chiquillo and I are using eDNA to explore community composition within Biscayne Bay.

 The methyltransferase like (METTL) proteins constitute a family of methyltransferases that modify DNA, RNA, and proteins.
 I have explored the evolutionary mechanisms driving the diversification and functional differentiation of METTL proteins across metazoans.

 The E5 Coral team, formed by six research labs across five institutions, aims to predict phenotypic and eco-evolutionary consequences of environmental energetic epigenetic linkages in reef-building corals.